Dhoom Dhoom: Music video

 The music video first appeared in the movie Dhoom.
 It shows Tata Young singing and appearances of several Bollywood actors from the film, Abhishek Bachchan, John Abraham, and Uday Chopra.

 It shows various clips from the movie, mostly stunts, mixed into the video towards the beginning.
 At first she is seen dancing.
 Tata Young is later seen with Abhishek Bachchan and the two sit together in a hot tub surrounded by thousands of lit candles.
 Next she is in an S and M-styled scene, whip in hand, with a tied up Uday Chopra.
 Finally, John Abraham and Tata Young are playfully fighting in a large pool of mud.

 The making of the music video, "Dhoom Dhoom", appeared on MTV India and was hosted by Tata Young and Arjun Sablok.

 Alleged plagiarism

-Canadian songwriter Jesse Cook accused Pritam of copying his song "Mario Takes a Walk" (from his album Gravity) for "Dhoom Dhoom".
+The Canadian songwriter Jesse Cook accused Pritam of copying his song "Mario Takes a Walk" (from his album Gravity) for "Dhoom Dhoom".
 Cook commented in an interview that he loves Pritam's version and that "there’s no reason to steal when I would be happy to share".

+Cultural references

+On November 4, 2025, New York City mayor-elect Zohran Mamdani played the song as he walked off the stage after his victory speech on election night.